 You'll join a broad-minded, globally influenced, actively engaged student body and benefit from a campus community dedicated to creating a fun and supportive environment beyond the studio.

 Whether you're looking to connect with students from a similar cultural background or those with shared athletic, entrepreneurial or service-related interests, you'll find your community at RISD.
-The Center for Student Involvement (CSI) supports more than 40 clubs and organizations from RISD Balls (our famously named basketball team) to Better World by Design.
+The Center for Student Involvement (CSI) supports more than 40 clubs and organizations from RISD Balls (our famously named basketball team) to E'Ship.
 Beyond this, CSI organizes leadership and service learning programs.
 To see the most current listing of student organizations and campus-sponsored events, sign into Involved when you receive your RISD email credentials.

 The Office of Intercultural Student Engagement (ISE) recognizes RISD's ever-changing campus and supports its global community through programming related to social justice, social identity and the celebration of cultural heritage.
 ISE advocates for students of historically marginalized groups including, but not limited to, first-generation college students (through Project Thrive), international and immigrant students, students with disabilities, students of color and LGBTQIA+ students.
 ISE also provides support related to socioeconomic status, religion and spirituality.

 Though classes will take up a good portion of your day (especially during your first year), part-time work study is common at RISD.
 More than half the student body participates in the Work Study Program, which consists of both Federal Work Study (FWS) and student employment.